With Her Eyes: Reception

+One of his earliest published works, With Her Eyes is described by Liu (along with his Whale Song published the same year) as "nothing more than a forced compromise with the dictates of the market."

 Reviews

 Jaymee Goh wrote on Strange Horizons, that "in stories such as 'Sun of China' and 'With Her Eyes,' the expository paragraphs deliver hard-hitting emotional landings that are deeply moving."

 Gareth D Jones wrote on SF Crowsnest, that the "rather intense experience of one hitchhiker leads to a heart-stoppingly powerful conclusion."

 Awards

-"With Her Eyes" won the Galaxy Award in 1999.
+With Her Eyes won the Galaxy Award in 1999.